ConocoPhillips weighs sale of North sea assets in Norway - Bloomberg

-ConocoPhillips Inc (COP.N) is weighing sale of some of its North Sea assets in Norway which may fetch as much as $1 billion, Bloomberg reported, citing sources familiar with the matter.
+April 21 ConocoPhillips Inc is weighing sale of some of its North Sea assets in Norway which may fetch as much as $1 billion, Bloomberg reported, citing sources familiar with the matter.

 The company is also said to have contacted potential buyers, Bloomberg reported, citing a source familiar with the matter.